We're going to take a look at an alternative way to define a Zipper

 right adds one to the previous total.
 You could also write a recursive

-which calculates the result by pulling
+version of describe which calculates the result by pulling

 each index off of the sequence and returns the result!
 Let's look at